If you’ve decided to pursue a certificate or degree,

 Maine adults who want to return to college may qualify for as much as $4,000 per year on scholarships for up to four years, in an new Adult Degree Completion Scholarship Fund through the University of Maine System.

-Application deadline for Fall 2015 is August 1st – Learn more and apply today!
+Application deadline for Fall semester is August 1st of the same year. – Learn more and apply today!

 The System’s fund aims to help Maine people complete their academic studies at one of the Universities of the University of Maine System —many adults started their university education years ago, but did not complete a degree program for some reason, likely due to family or work obligations.